mrxsierra/mrxsierra.github.io/docs/blog/posts/1-schema-diff.md

 ---

-> ***Disclaimer** : The examples are drawn from specific schema files and might not cover every single difference or advanced feature of each RDBMS.*
+!!! warning "Disclaimer"

+    *The examples are drawn from specific project files and general knowledge.
+Always refer to the official documentation for the most comprehensive and up-to-date information.*

-## References & Resources
+## References & Resources 🔗

 This section compiles useful links found within the [`ems-db`](https://github.com/mrxsierra/ems-db/) project's documentation (`usage.md`, `README.Docker.md` files), categorized for easier navigation.